A Tradition Of Science and Education

 GIA Inaugurates New York Laboratory and Education facility.

-The GIA iD100® gem testing device has been developed to distinguish natural from laboratory-grown diamonds.
+The GIA iD100® gem testing device is developed to distinguish natural from laboratory-grown diamonds.

 GIA collaborates with Chow Tai Fook to use Blockchain technology to deliver secure, digital diamond grading reports.